M. S. Golwalkar: Early life

 In October 1936, Golwalkar abandoned his law practice and RSS work for the Sargachi Ramakrishna Mission ashram in West Bengal to renounce the world and become a sanyasi.
-He became a disciple of Swami Akhandananda, who was a disciple of Ramakrishna and brother monk of Swami Vivekananda.
+He became a disciple of Akhandananda, who was himself a disciple of Ramakrishna and brother monk of Vivekananda.

-On 13 January 1937, Golwalkar reportedly received his diksha, but left the ashram soon afterwards.
+On 13 January 1937, Golwalkar reportedly received his diksha but left the ashram soon afterwards.
 He returned to Nagpur in a state of depression and indecision to seek Hedgewar's advice after his guru died in 1937, and Hedgewar convinced him that his obligation to society could best be fulfilled by working for the RSS.